-Settings Run Output Portal File: config/settings.ini Load Reci pe Option: Portal: Users Value Description: Portal Users (Username:Password) ▷ Scopus ▷ SciVal ▷ IDFiles ▷ Options ▷ Output ▷ CoNetwork ▷ TopicModels ▷ Credentials ➡ Portal portal portal portal port 8080 data_dir data/portal enable_fpe False □ Database MyProject:DataFetcher AnotherUser ▷ Interface ▷ System MyProject:DataFetcher AnotherUser:UserPassword Project2:ProjectPassword Save Save As Edit
+Settings Run Output Po File: config/settings.ini Load Recipe Option: Portal: Users Description: Portal Users (Username:Password) ▷ Scopus ▷ SciVal ▷ IDFiles ▷ Options ▷ Output ▷ CoNetwork ▷ TopicModels ▷ Credentials ▽ Portal enable_portal portal_port data_dir enable_fpe Users ▷ Database ▷ Interface ▷ System Yes 8080 data/portal False MyProject.DataFetcher AnotherUser MyProject:DataFetcher AnotherUser:UserPassword Project2:ProjectPassword Save Save As Edit

 Value Description Value Options Additional Notes enable_portal Enable web-based portal access?
 Available values are: Yes; No Default: No This must be set to Yes for the web portal to be started.
 Note you must save your settings and re-start the tool to take effect. portal_port IP port to bind?
 Numerical Default: 8080 This is the port on which to listen for web-based connections data_directory Web portal data directory Default: data/portal The root folder where the portal will store sessions, settings, uploaded id files, and output enable_fpe Enable Fingerprint Config on Portal?
 (Requires subscription) Available values are: Yes; No Default: No For clients with a subscription to Elsevier's Fingerprint Engine, this enables options for semantic analysis of fetched publications users Portal users (Username:Password) Default: MyProject:DataFetcher Multiple users/projects can be listed here, as in the example screenshot.
-Each user or project must have their own API key so as not to conflict with others
+Each user or project must have their own API key so as not to conflict with others with about a minute to go.
+This view is useful if you are preparing to shut down the tool, so as not to do so while a remote user is still processing a search.

 Once the portal interface is enabled, a new "Portal" tab will appear on the main program interface, next to the Output tab.
 This tab shows the registered users of the portal and their current status.
 Shows below is a view taken just after starting a portal-based search for MyProject.
-The screenshot below shows that MyProject has a query in progress, 20% done with about a minute to go.
-This view is useful if you are preparing to shut down the tool, so as not to do so while a remote user is still processing a search.
+The screenshot below shows that MyProject has a query in progress, 20% done